 LLPs and ‘catastrophic’ claims

 The Limited Liability Partnerships Act 2000 heralded a new era for many professional firms, but is the individual member really insulated against a multi-million pound claim?
-Six years on, Paul Symes-Thompson re-evaluates the issues.
+Six years on, our corporate & commercial team re-evaluate the issues.

 Incorporating as an LLP offered professional firms the chance to receive favourable tax treatment and gain the benefit of limited liability – and a huge number seized the opportunity to do so.
 But is the individual member really insulated against a multi-million pound claim?